 Last year when a company decided to bring a change in its working culture, a large number of employees got up and left.
-But for those organizations who are not planning a drastic change in their organizational culture are probably wondering how can they maintain a healthy company culture?
+But for those organizations who are not planning a drastic change in their organizational culture are probably wondering.

 But before companies embark on a huge transformation such as this, they must be ready to embrace a healthy failure before things even enter phase one of this change.
 Additionally, accountability, transparency, and a commitment to open and honest collaboration are some of the things to remember for organizations readying for their first steps.

 A healthy culture is going to embody some of those qualities,” says Ferro.
 Richard Branson, Founder, and CEO of Virgin a conglomerate known to possess a great working culture says, there’s no magic formula for great company culture.
 The key is just to treat your staff how you would like to be treated.
 And that is a great reason for a leader to even start thinking about changing or maintaining a healthy company culture.

 Ferro’s reason to aspire for a great working culture for American Cancer Society was to create a more transparent organization.
 “We were not a collaborative organization.
 We spent way too much time dealing with ‘lights on’ activity to an extent that it was not healthy and it had all the bad traits that you can think of: fiefdom, turf wars, failure with fatal – all of these things,” says Ferro.

 Therefore, as a leader, if you are not happy with the way things are at your organization, then that’s a good place to yearn for change.
 But how and where do you start? below are five ways you can foster a great working culture within your organization:

 “It’s easy for me to say, “look, I expect transparency and I expect all of these things from you,” and then walk away and become this kind of man on top of the mountain.
 You have to model the right behavior,” said Ferro.